Registration of Birth

 - if the birth certificate is issued in English, German or French language;

-If the birth certificate is issued in different language, a legal translation should be presented:
+If the birth certificate is issued in a different language, a legal translation should be presented:

 - OR, the translation should be legalized by the responsible Hungarian Consulate.